 The Cobourg, Ont., native also represented Canada at the 2002, 2004 and 2007 IIHF World Championships, winning gold medals in 2004 and 2007.

 Earl Schwartz is in his second season as the Hurricanes’ compliance assistant.

 An Ontario native, Schwartz studied Sport Management at Niagara College.
 Prior to joining the Hurricanes, he was an author at TheLeafsNation.com, where he wrote extensively about NHL trends and developments, particularly related to the salary cap and other mechanisms laid out in the league’s collective bargaining agreement.

-Zach Abdou is in his second season as the Hurricanes’ hockey operations coordinator.
+Zach Abdou is in his third season as the Hurricanes’ hockey operations coordinator.
 In the role, he focuses on supporting the general manager and assistant general managers in managing the day-to-day activities of the organization.

 Abdou previously served as a portfolio management analyst at Truist Securities within the Entertainment Industries Group.
 A native of Raleigh, he graduated from the University of North Carolina at Chapel Hill’s Kenan-Flagler Business School with a bachelor’s degree in business administration.